softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 Using decomposition at the program level helps you so that you don't have to keep the whole code base on your screen at the same time.
 You just need to open the files that represent the current task.

+## High Cohesion and Low Coupling

+High cohesion means that an object only represents highly related data and functionality.
+You don't include tangentially related methods or fields in an object.
+Instead you create objects that execute in concert with each other.

+Low coupling means that objects do not strongly rely on each other.
+High coupling occurs when an object that cannot be used without understanding the specific implementation details of another object, or when two objects require each other to operate.
+Generally, low coupling means that you are using interfaces appropriately and that objects do not have bidirectional bindings.

 ## Names

 You should give appropriate consideration to the names that you use for your classes, methods, and variables.
 A good name will convey meaning that makes your code more maintainable and less of a cognitive load to read.
 Consider the following example where you have to read the docs in order to know what is happening.